Perhaps, I will start out by telling you what I am not so you get a better sense of who I am and my approach to Tai Chi.

 For the next 7 years I taught at Olinda.
-And I also taught short courses in Tai Chi, Chi Kung (8 Golden Treasures), Women’s Self Defence and personal development programs at TAFE colleges and Community Houses.
+And I also taught short courses in Tai Chi, Chi Kung, Women’s Self Defence and personal development programs at TAFE colleges and Community Houses.

 Around the mid nineties I was fortunate enough to help set up the Melbourne Push Hands Club.
 The club was open to everyone, including internal and external martial artists to test their skills in freestyle push hands in a safe environment.

 I currently work in the aged care and disability sector delivering up to six Chair Chi workshops per week for low care and high care residents here in the eastern suburbs of Melbourne.
 Due to the popularity of the workshops I’m booked out 12 months ahead.
-Over the past three years I’ve run over 750 workshops in over 20 aged care centres.
+Over the past six years I’ve run over 1000 workshops in over 25 aged care centres.

 My one claim to ‘fame’ is that my students ages range from 5-103 years old 🙂

 Besides teaching Tai Chi in various formats which keeps me very busy I continue to train six to seven days a week to keep up my skill level and I also continually research Tai Chi to deepen my learning.